Eacred/eacrd/README.md

 and cryptographic proofs they require to function, as well as relay their transactions to the rest of the global network.

-## Why run ecrd?
+## Why run eacrd?

 As described in the previous section, the Eacred cryptocurrency relies on having a peer-to-peer network of nodes that fully validate all transactions and blocks and then relay them to other full nodes.

-Running a full node with ecrd contributes to the overall security of the network, increases the available paths for transactions and blocks to relay, and helps ensure there are an adequate number of nodes available to serve lightweight clients, such as Simplified Payment Verification (SPV) wallets.
+Running a full node with eacrd contributes to the overall security of the network, increases the available paths for transactions and blocks to relay, and helps ensure there are an adequate number of nodes available to serve lightweight clients, such as Simplified Payment Verification (SPV) wallets.